 Bonus: It's also customizable for a variety of diets as well.
 If you're a meat eater, you can follow the recipe as is and use chicken stock.
 If you're a vegetarian or vegan that chicken stock can be switched out for a vegetable stock - which is honestly my favorite variation since it cuts out calories and adds a little more earthiness in flavor.

-However you chose to make it, my recommendation is that you eat it all snuggled up, maybe with a few extra hugs from grandma.
+However you chose to make it, my recommendation is that you eat it all snuggled up.

 - 1 pound fresh parsnips